 You can take steps to limit your risk factors for Type 2 diabetes.
 Researchers are still working to uncover risk factors for Type 1 diabetes, which seems to have a genetic component.
-But there are multiple known risk factors for developing Type 2 diabetes.
+However, there are multiple known risk factors for developing Type 2 diabetes.

-Being overweight or obese, having an unhealthy diet, being physically inactive and having high blood pressure are all modifiable risk factors for Type 2 diabetes.
+Being overweight or obese, having an unhealthy diet, being physically inactive, and having high blood pressure are all modifiable risk factors for Type 2 diabetes.

 You can take steps toward better health by exercising regularly (at least 30 minutes a day on most days of the week) and eating a balanced diet filled with fruits and vegetables, whole grains, and lean proteins.
 These two actions will help you get to — and maintain — a healthy weight and, in many cases, maintain a normal blood pressure.